5 Questions When Considering an Installment Loan

-Many people find themselves in situations where a loan is needed to help with financial problems.
+Many people find themselves in situations where an installment loan is needed to help with financial problems.
 Some people prefer to get a quick loan they can pay back on their next payday while others prefer a loan that they can spread out the payments over several months.

 1. What is the true cost of a short-term installment loan?

-When you take out an installment loan, you are borrowing a fixed amount of money that you will need to pay back over a set period of time.
+When you take out an installment loan, you are borrowing a fixed amount of money that you will need to pay back over a set period.
 This amount typically includes both the principal and the interest charges, so it’s important to understand exactly what you’re responsible for paying back.

 2. How will your credit score affect it?

 Most companies who offer short-term installment loans do not run the traditional credit check through a credit bureau so requesting an installment loan will not affect your credit score.
-However, if you cannot repay your loan in the allotted repayment terms it can have an adverse effect on your credit score.
+However, if you cannot repay your loan in the allotted repayment terms it can hurt your credit score.

 3. Is early repayment an option?